 *Meet with a Peer Scholarship Advisor to talk about your ideas / get feedback on your essays.
 Click here to see their office hours and contact information.
 PSAs are available to review essays NOW.
 Email your drafts to peerscholadvice AT gmail DOT com

-*Register on the Embark application system.
+*Register on the Embark application system starting March 31, 2015.
 Be sure to select William and Mary as your institution whether you're a graduating senior, a graduate student, or an alum applying through the College.

 N.B.
-Recent alumni are encouraged to apply through W&M!
+Recent alumni who have not attended graduate school elsewhere are encouraged to apply through W&M!
 We will work with you throughout the process and, if you aren't in the area, we will arrange phone or skype interviews.

-*Your language evaluation form (if required) and letters of recommendation are also due online by 12 p.m. on Monday, September 16.
+*Your language evaluation form (if required) and letters of recommendation are also due online by the deadline.
 Note that you will be able to submit your part of the application even if all of these items have not been submitted.
 No hard copies are required!

 N.B.
 Ask your recommenders / language evaluator to write for you as early as possible, and be sure to talk with them about your application and motivation for applying for a Fulbright.
 It's up to you to make sure they have as much information as possible about you and about why you want to carry out this research / teach English abroad so that they can write a strong letter.

 *For research or study applicants (not ETAs): Upload your hard copy letter of affiliation, with original signature, as soon as you have it.
-Talk with Lisa about what to do with letters that come in after September 16.
+Talk with Lisa about what to do with letters that come in after the campus deadline.
 See this page for information on affiliations.

 N.B.
 Please note that there is no screening of applications at the campus level.
 ALL applications are submitted to campus committees for review, evaluation and rating, all applicants are interviewed, and all applications are forwarded, along with the campus rating and evaluation, to IIE in New York.
-Because the committees use the materials submitted on September 16 and the interview to establish the campus rating for each candidate, applicants should consider those materials as the final version and should submit the most complete and polished application as possible.
+Because the committees use the materials submitted by the deadlines and the interview to establish the campus rating for each candidate, applicants should consider those materials as the final version and should submit the most complete and polished application as possible.

-* Final applications must be submitted online by 12 p.m. on Monday, October 14.
+* Final applications must be submitted online by noon on Friday, October 9, 2015.

 *IIE National Screening Committees review the applications and recommend applications for further review by supervising agencies abroad.
-All applicants are notified of their status (whether or not their application has been recommended to the supervising agency in their host country) by January##.
+All applicants are notified of their status (whether or not their application has been recommended to the supervising agency in their host country) by the end of January.